"Tab, Tab, Bug": Security Pitfalls of Next Edit Suggestions in AI-Integrated IDEs: NES Risk Analysis Results

-This section details the results and findings of our in-lab security studies.
-To ensure statistical robustness, the white-box assessment on the \tool{Zeta} model was conducted with 10 repetitions for each evaluation scenario, aggregating to 100 test cases per risk vector.
-Conversely, the black-box validation on commercial IDEs (\tool{GitHub Copilot}, \tool{Zed}, etc.) was performed with single-run instances for each scenario due to access limitations, totaling 40 cases per vector.
+This section reports the in-lab results of the white-box and black-box assessments designed in \redlight{\autoref{sec:design}}.
+The white-box assessment repeats each scenario 10 times against \tool{Zeta}, yielding 100 cases per risk vector; the black-box validation runs each scenario once on four commercial IDEs (\tool{GitHub Copilot}, \tool{Zed}, \tool{Cursor}, and \tool{Trae}), yielding 40 cases per vector.

-Overall, the evaluation exposes a critical security gap in the NES paradigm, as the results shown in \autoref{tab:overall_results}.
-The \tool{Zeta} model, post-trained from \tool{Qwen2.5-Coder}~\cite{hui2024qwen25codertechnicalreport}, exhibited an overall insecure suggestion rate of 74.44\% when constructed with security-sensitive contexts as inputs.
-The result indicates that nearly three out of four suggestions in security-critical contexts introduce or propagate vulnerabilities.
-Moreover, the black-box validation across commercial IDEs corroborates these findings, with an average vulnerability rate of 77.92\% across all tested tools, with a negligible distribution divergence. \textbf{These results show that NES systems inherit the limitations of their underlying LLMs while amplifying risks through context reliance and automated editing features.} It highlights the urgent need for rethinking security paradigms in AI-assisted coding environments.
+As summarized in \bluelight{\autoref{tab:overall_results}}, the evaluation exposes a pervasive security gap in the NES paradigm. \tool{Zeta}, post-trained from \tool{Qwen2.5-Coder}~\cite{hui2024qwen25codertechnicalreport}, produces insecure suggestions in 74.44\% of security-sensitive contexts and the four commercial IDEs exhibit a closely aligned average rate of 77.92\%. \textbf{Together, these consistent results show that NES systems both inherit the limitations of their underlying LLMs and amplify them through context aggregation and automated editing.} These findings jointly answer \textbf{RQ2} and call for rethinking security paradigms in AI-integrated development environments.
+We elaborate on the per-vector results in \redlight{\autoref{sec:white_box_analysis}} and the cross-IDE comparison in \redlight{\autoref{sec:black_box_analysis}}.